 Students who will be borrowing full-time student loans do not need to submit interest-free documents to their lenders.
 If a student does not borrow subsequent loans, previously borrowed full-time student loans remain interest- and payment-free while studying full-time as long as students provide adequate proof of enrolment to their lenders.
-Part-time students who are repaying previous Alberta student loans may reinstate their Alberta loans to interest-free status.
-Interest-free status can only be requested for a current study period and cannot be completed retroactively.
+The proof of enrolment is required to be submitted through the National Student Loans Service Centre (NSLSC) account if the student has both Canada and Alberta loans.
+For full-time students who have only Alberta loans, or parttime students who are repaying previous Alberta student loans, they may reinstate their Alberta loans to interest-free status by completing the Confirmation of Registration (Form B).
+Interestfree status can only be requested for a current study period and cannot be completed retroactively.